The early weeks of pregnancy are fragile—and confusing. Here, the answers to your questions.

 But good things don't always come easily.
 Marathon feeding sessions, engorged breasts and sore nipples are some of the challenges you might face as a nursing mom, especially in the beginning.
 Fortunately, the vast majority of problems can be overcome with information and practice, says Sue Tiller, R.N., an international board-certified lactation consultant in Centreville, Va., and author of Breastfeeding 101: A Step-by-Step Guide to Successfully Nursing Your Baby (TLC Publishing).
 The first week is particularly crucial, Tiller adds—that's when you and your baby learn the ropes and your milk supply is established.

 We're here to help.
 From how to position your little one at the breast to the best time for introducing a bottle, we'll tell you what you need to know to get off to the right start and avoid pitfalls during those pivotal early days.

-Newborns tend to be the most alert and responsive immediately after they’re born, making it the ideal time to introduce your baby to the breast.
-After a vaginal delivery, as long as you haven’t had any complications, try to breastfeed as soon as your baby is delivered.
-If you’ve had a Cesarean section, you’ll likely have to wait until surgery is complete and you’re out of recovery to latch your baby on—but try to do so within the first hour, if at all possible.
+Immediately after giving birth, you may be dying to devour a pizza or call loved ones with your news.
+But that's when newborns tend to be the most alert and responsive, making it the ideal time to introduce your baby to the breast, Tiller says.
+After a vaginal delivery, as long as there are no complications, try to nurse right away.
+If you've had a Cesarean section, you may have to wait until surgery is complete—but try to breastfeed within the first hour.

-Once your baby is latched on to your breast and nursing contentedly, you won’t want to interrupt her because your back is hurting or your arm is tired.
-So take a minute or two to settle into a comfortable, relaxed position before starting to breastfeed, advises Terriann Shell, an international board-certified lactation consultant in Big Lake, Alaska.
+Once your baby is latched onto your breast and nursing contentedly, you won't want to interrupt her because your back hurts or your arm is tired.
+So take a minute to settle into a comfortable, relaxed position before starting to breastfeed, advises Terriann Shell, an international board-certified lactation consultant in Big Lake, Alaska.